jamesbeltonIBM/TalkToYourSensor/README.md

 The link to the original tutorial is: https://developer.ibm.com/recipes/tutorials/talk-to-your-sensor-using-the-watson-iot-platform-and-conversation-services/

-In using these nodes, you will need to create a mySQL service and you will need to configure your nodes with mySQL connection information.
+# How to use
+If you would rather use mySQL as opposed to dashDB / DB2 Warehouse for your data repository, then use these flows.
+There are minor differences.
+First, a function node has been put in the flow which creates a msg.topic that holds the SQL query for mySQL to then execute.
+Second, since you cannot bind the mySQL service directly to Node-RED, you must provide the orange mySQL nodes with your connection information.
+Also, you'll need to use mySQL Workbench or similar to create the required tables.
 You can find out more about how to do that in my post which is here: https://developer.ibm.com/dwblog/2018/talking-cleardb-mysql-via-node-red-ibm-cloud/